JuliaGeodynamics/geomIO/README.md

 This is the Julia and Python version of [geomIO](https://geomio.bitbucket.io), a free open source software to generate 3D volumes and surfaces from multiple
 2D cross sections.
 These are provided as .stl files which can be used e.g. in a 3D printer, or as input to geodynamic codes.

 This is currently work-in-progress and not intended to be used yet.
-The python version is more mature run.py in the /src directory can run and explain the code.
+The python version is more mature and `run.py` in the /src directory can run and explain the code.

 ### Input ###